amalendusuresh/Hyperledger_Fabric/Balance_Transfer/README.md

-# HLF-Workshop
+# HLF
-Simple Network for the workshop
+Simple Network for hyperledger fabric for balance transfer chaincode..